 EDITOR’S NOTES (October 19, 2019): Added chopped onions as a delicious variation.
+Added 3 tablespoons of bacon drippings as a substitute for corn muffin mix.
+Updated Recipe Notes.
 See video tutorial on my Facebook fan page.
-Added 3 tablespoons of bacon drippings as a substitute for corn muffin mix.
-Updated Recipe Notes (end of page) with instructions and added a photo for a full pan of Stove Top Cornbread.

 This is a variation of my Homemade Self-Rising Cornbread recipe.
 The cornbread batter is fried in a skillet on the stove (or hot plate).
 Perfect during hot summer weather.
 No oven required.

 Fried cornbread is also known as corn cakes, flapjacks, and johnny cakes.
 I like to add chopped onions before frying.
 Hearty and delicious.

 Thin cornbread cooks well on top of the stove and is easy to flip over.

 A full pan of cornbread must be cooked slowly and is slightly more challenging to flip.
 Gets easier with practice.
 See Recipe Notes for instructions.

 Cornbread batter fried in a skillet on top of the stove is perfect during hot summer weather (or any time).
 Delicious and easy to make.
 Recipe and photography by Beverly Davis for www.CornbreadMillionaire.com.

 In medium sized mixing bowl, combine cornmeal mix, flour, corn muffin mix (or use 3 tablespoons bacon drippings), sugar (if using), eggs, and buttermilk.
 NOTE: Add 1/2 cup chopped onions (if using variation).

 Stir together until evenly combined and smooth.
 Set aside.